Michèle Rivasi dénonce le retard inacceptable de la commission européenne, chargée d’établir des critères de définition des perturbateurs endocriniens

 Undergo regular mammograms according to screening guidelines or as recommended by your health care provider.

 Do not use a nipple aspirate test as a substitute for mammography or by itself for breast cancer screening or diagnosis.

-The FDA has taken action against certain manufacturers promoting nipple aspirate tests as a stand-alone tool for screening and diagnosing breast cancer.
+FDA Activities: The FDA has taken action against certain manufacturers promoting nipple aspirate tests as a stand-alone tool for screening and diagnosing breast cancer.

 In February 2013, the FDA sent a warning letter to Atossa Genetics, Inc. for the marketing and promotion of a nipple aspirate test for uses that had not received FDA marketing clearance or approval.
 In this warning letter, the FDA instructed the manufacturer to immediately stop making inappropriate claims about nipple aspirate tests.